 - Disposition upon Physician's Departure from a Group

 - Telemedicine Records

-Patients must be notified upon a physician’s retirement, death, license suspension or revocation, or departure from a practice group.
+Active patients must be notified at their last known addresss or via a HIPAA compliant EHR system upon a physician’s retirement, death, license suspension or revocation, or departure from a practice group.

 The minimum required notification must:

 - Identify the physician who treated the patient

 - Provide a general reason for the patient to be notified

 - Provide an explanation how to obtain medical records

 - Provide a HIPAA authorization for the patient to complete